 And Samuel came no more to see Saul until the day of his death: nevertheless Samuel mourned for Saul: and the LORD repented that he had made Saul king over Israel.

-Samuel is dead at the time of Saul's death; and yet he says that he’ll not see him until the day of his death.
+Samuel is dead at the time of Saul's death, and yet he says that he’ll not see him until the day of his death.
 From 1 Sam.
-28:19, we learn that this passage was both prophetic and that it teaches that Saul went to the same eternal place as Samuel.
-Samuel saw Saul when he visited the witch at En Dor and in heaven after he died.
+28:19, we learn that this passage was both prophetic and that it teaches that Saul went to the same place as Samuel.
+Samuel saw Saul when he visited the witch at En Dor and in Heaven after he died.
 Saul went to see the medium in the night and later that same day he was slain.
 Thus, again, a true prophecy on two accounts: the correct prophecy that Saul would die later the same day along with the prophecy from 1 Sam.
 15:35.
-Now since Samuel and Saul are in the same place, then it goes without saying that if Samuel wasn't saved then neither was Saul.
+Now since Samuel and Saul are in the same place, then it goes without saying that if Samuel wasn't saved, then neither was Saul.
 But Samuel was saved and so King Saul is with him.

-But many suggest that since King Saul was rejected by God that it meant that he lost his salvation (1 Sam.
+But many suggest that since Saul was rejected by God that it meant that he lost his salvation (1 Sam.
 15).
 Hogwash!
 King Saul was rejected as king and not as a “Christian.”
 It should also be noted that he wasn't removed from the throne right away.
-That didn't happen until some 15 years later; and it happened by his own hand when he committed suicide on the battlefield (1 Sam.
+That didn't happen until some 15 years later and it happened by his own hand when he committed suicide on the battlefield (1 Sam.
 31:4).

 In summation, Scripture clearly teaches that Saul was a saved man.
 Granted, he wasn't much of an example (sounds like many Christians today, eh?).
 But Scripture makes it clear that he was saved.
 That, or else Samuel didn't make it either.
-And so if King Saul, an Old Testament saint, can constantly rebel against God, seek to kill others, and commit suicide, and still make it to heaven, then who are we to think that we're in any more danger of losing our salvation than they?
+So if King Saul, an Old Testament saint, can constantly rebel against God, seek to kill others, and commit suicide, and still make it to Heaven, then who are we to think that we're in any more danger of losing our salvation than they?
 Furthermore, they didn't have the indwelling Holy Spirit nor were they sealed by the Holy Spirit.
 We are.
-So are we to believe that we're more danger of losing our salvation than they were?
+So are we to believe that we're more danger of losing our salvation than they?
 Such a thought is ludicrous.
 Samson was a womanizing Christian who also killed himself, but yet he’s regarded as a "hero of the faith" (Heb.
 11:32).
 Again, if a Christian can lose their salvation, then what sins do they have to commit before they finally lose it?
+Selah.

 Great debate often ensues regarding this occasion.
 Conferring with familiar spirits is a sin punishable by death (Lev.
 20:6, 27), but notice that the woman was shocked when Samuel appeared.
 Why?
 She was expecting her familiar spirit and not Samuel!
-Also note that Samuel gave godly counsel and a true prophecy; and since when is Satan or his demons interested in telling the truth (Jn.
+Also note that Samuel gave godly counsel and a true prophecy; and since when is Satan interested in telling the truth (Jn.
 8:44)?
 Also note that the prophecy involved Saul and his sons.
 Jonathan, one of Saul's sons, was a godly man – a man that entered into covenant with David and constantly sought to defend him from his father – even though he realized that he wouldn't be sitting on the throne (1 Sam.
 23:16-17).
 We should therefore understand that this is a unique event that God allowed.
-If you reject this interpretation, then you must also defend Satan and his demons giving true prophecies.
-Satan appears as an angel of light; but he isn't one (2 Cor.
+If you reject this interpretation, then you must defend how Satan and his demons speak true prophecies.
+Satan appears as an angel of light; he isn't one (2 Cor.
 11:14).
 Selah.